New Features in TADS 3

 Most of the features above are things only programmers could love.
 So how do all the new capabilities translate to better games for players?

-Well, at one level, there's nothing that makes a TADS 3 game inherently better than a TADS 2 game.
-The quality of a game depends much more on its storytelling, its interactivity, its humor, its drama - in short, on lots of things that have nothing to do with technology.
-It's perfectly possible to create a great game in TADS 2 and a lousy game in TADS 3 - and, of course, vice versa.
+At one level, there's nothing that makes a TADS 3 game inherently better than a TADS 2 game.
+The quality of a game depends much more on its storytelling, its interactivity, its humor, its drama - in short, on things that have nothing to do with technology.
+It's perfectly possible to create a great game in TADS 2 and a lousy game in TADS 3, and vice versa.

 That said, though, TADS 3 has some improvements that players will easily notice - things that translate directly into features that virtually every TADS 3 game gets "for free" from the basic system.
 The TADS 3 command parser is more powerful - it understands more verbs and more command phrasings and more ways of referring to objects, so many players will find TADS 3 games easier to play, with less time spent wrestling with the parser.
 The library is smart about "implied" actions, such as picking something up before using it, or unlocking a door before opening it; this makes the player's experience more pleasant by eliminating a lot of the "busywork" that text adventures have traditionally foisted on players.